 Question 16: Does the Foundation require my university transcript?

-Answer: Yes – Recipients must request an official transcript from the Registrar be sent via REGULAR MAIL (please do not request PDF delivery, express delivery, or personally provide a transcript) to the Foundation’s office (900 Ridge Road, Suite M, Munster IN 46321) at the conclusion and posting of grades each fall and spring semester no later than January 20th and June 1st respectively.
+Answer: Yes – Recipients must request an official transcript from the Registrar be sent via USPS REGULAR MAIL (please do not request PDF delivery, express delivery, or personally provide a transcript) to the Foundation’s office (900 Ridge Road, Suite M, Munster IN 46321) at the conclusion and posting of grades each fall and spring semester no later than January 20th and June 1st respectively.
 Recipients attending universities that charge a transcript fee will have this fee credited in advance and at the same time the Scholarship is posted each semester.
-Failure to request a transcript by the semester deadline, will result in Scholarship revocation.
+Failure to provide a transcript by the semester deadline, will result in Scholarship revocation.

 Question 17: I am planning on attending a university-sponsored study abroad program during a fall or spring semester.
 Can I apply my Scholarship?